The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 That ended in April 2025.

-How BNPL Now Damages Your Credit
+How BNPL Now Touches Your Credit

 Affirm reporting to Experian (April 2025):